tytydraco/yessleep/out/I_was_invited_to_explore_an_abandoned_asylum_We_never_should_have_entered_that_place.md

 I nodded as I half listened.
 I hadn’t even been able to find the name online.
 They must have done a great deal of scrubbing to erase this place so well.

 Since I wasn’t paying much attention and focused more on my phone during the drive, I didn’t know where we ended up.
 The road slowly became surrounded by trees, then turned into a dirty pathway I wasn’t certain we should be driving along.
 This building was really out of the way.

-The trees finally parted, and I could see a massive building on top of a hill that Brain’s car struggled against.
+The trees finally parted, and I could see a massive building on top of a hill that Brian’s car struggled against.
 Some other cars were already waiting for us.
 A full moon shone between clouds, and a slight breeze caused colored leaves to drift across the unkempt lawn.
 The white paint peeled off the front of the stone walls, and most of the dark windows were broken.
 This place looked like it came straight out of a bad horror movie.
 At least I would be getting my Halloween fill this season.

 We parked with the other two cars, and Brian started to introduce everyone.
 There would be seven people in total.

 Kayla, a girl he’s known since high school, waved when we walked over.
 Ryan worked with Brian at their last job.
 He didn’t appear overly excited about the entire idea.
 I got the sense he was somehow bribed to be here.
 Liam and his sister arrived next in the same car.
 They were both tall, and within seconds of meeting them, I got the impression they could be friends with anyone.
 The last person arrived a few minutes after them, saying how they almost got lost.

 “Ok, good, we’re all here.
 Everyone wearing proper footwear?
 There are a lot of rusty nails and broken glass inside.
 How about flashlights?”
-Brain started looking over the group.
+Brian started looking over the group.

 Most of us had our cellphones for flashlights.
 He didn’t want us using up our batteries, so he handed out small pen lights as well as some walkie-talkies.
 I was impressed by all of this.
 Even though I was only working with him for a short time, I didn’t have a very high opinion of his work ethic.
 When he was motivated, it seemed like he thought things through.